Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: Anderson localization

 First, we identify the phases where Anderson localization holds.
-We have to remove a zero measure set of phases where double resonance happens infinitely often times.
-Recall the notation $l_n(E^*)$ hence $\delta_n(E^*)=e^{-l_n(E^*)^{2/3 }}$ (cf. Remark \ref{123123}).
+We have to remove a zero-measure set of phases where double resonance happens infinitely often times.
+Recall the notation $l_n(E^*)$ (cf. Remark \ref{123123}), so that $\delta_n(E^*)=e^{-l_n(E^*)^{2/3 }}$.